cityofaustin/formstack-alpha-theme/README.md

 #### To Preview your own form

 If you want to plug in a different form to use, you'll have to manually retrieve it from Formstack's API using `/build/getDemoFormBody.js`.
 Copy `template.env` into a `.env` file, plug in your Formstack credentials, and run `node build/getDemoFormBody.js`.
 Plug in your own DEMO_FORM_BODY_PARTIAL .env variable to use it in Preview.
+- If you get the `You do not have high enough permissions for this form` error when attempting to build your form, check to see if your form is in the *Office of Design and Delivery* folder on formstack, as permissions in other folders may draw this error.

 ## Wait, what?